maxmahlke/classy/docs/tutorial.rst

 .. dropdown:: Loop over all spectra in SMASS

-  To loop over all spectra in a given source, use the ``classy`` spectra index.
+  To loop over all spectra in a given source, use the ``Spectra`` class.
-  ``classy.Spectra`` accepts one or multiple rows of this index as argument and loads the respective spectra.

   .. code-block:: python

-    index = classy.index.load()            # load index
-    smass = index[index.source == "SMASS"] # select all asteroids based on source
+    smass = classy.Spectra(source = "SMASS") # select all asteroids based on source

-    for name, entries in smass.groupby("name"):  # group spectra by target asteroid spectra = classy.Spectra(entries)        # retrieve these spectra
+    for spec in smass:
+        print(spec.target.name, spec.target.number)

 .. _excluding_refl: